Skip to Main Content

 If you aren’t looking to transfer high-interest debt from another card, you may not need a long zero-interest intro period — but it’s something to keep in mind.

 Business cards don’t qualify for the same protections that consumer cards do under the Credit Card Accountability Responsibility and Disclosure Act of 2009 — more commonly called the CARD Act.
-If you decide to apply for a business credit card, carefully read the card’s terms and conditions to confirm that you’re OK with the level of protection the issuer offers.
-You’ll find that at least a few issuers offer consumer protections, even if the law doesn’t require them to.
+If you decide to apply for a business credit card, carefully read the card’s terms and conditions to confirm that you’re comfortable with the level of protection the issuer offers.
+You’ll find that at least a few issuers offer protections similar to the consumer protections you’d enjoy with a personal card, even if the law doesn’t require them to.

 The bottom line

-Personal credit cards tend to offer longer introductory 0 percent APR and guaranteed consumer protections under the law, helping you to build personal credit.
-But if you’re making money independently or intend to start a business, the best small business credit cards can be a handy way to build a business credit score, organize bookkeeping and take on short-term financing to pay for operating costs.
+Personal credit cards offer clear advantages like longer introductory APR periods, consumer protections and helping you build personal credit.
+However, when you’re making money independently or have a small business, one of the best small business credit cards can be a handy way to build business credit, organize bookkeeping and handle short-term operating costs.
 They also tend to offer generous rewards on your business spending.